Skip to main content

 You can also look at news reports about a company.
 Have they been doing what they said they were going to do?
 Have they met any targets they set for themselves?
 These things are important, and can give an indication of how well they’re performing.

-Now that you’ve narrowed it down a bit, do you recognise any names?
-For example, are there companies that you really support, and want to see thrive in the future?
+Once you’ve narrowed down your search, think about how each company makes you feel.
+Are there companies that you support and want to see thrive in the future?
 Are there companies with an ethical approach that really matches your values?
-Is there a company that you just really enjoy doing business with—maybe the power provider you’ve had for ten years without a problem is in there.

 These are worth thinking about, because investing isn’t just about dollars and cents.
 It’s also about supporting companies that you want to see succeed in the future.